100% SATISFACTION GUARANTEE

 - Brigadier George Alex Henry Trudeau (b.
 1890), Canadian District Officer Commanding 12th Military District

-- Justin Pierre James Trudeau MP (1971-1971), Canadian Member of Parliament for Papineau, candidate for the leadership of the Liberal Party, son of Pierre Eliott Trudeau
+- Justin Pierre James Trudeau MP (1971-1971), Canadian Member of Parliament for Papineau, Leader of the Liberal Party, son of Pierre Eliott Trudeau

 - Margaret Joan Sinclair Trudeau Kemper (b.
 1948), Canadian former wife of Pierre Trudeau, the 15th Prime Minister of Canada